 Like a two-year-old stamping their feet, they have no problem making your life hell to get you to give up and just come back to make it stop.
 [Read: 23 secret signs of narcissism people overlook until it’s too late]

-#8 Pretend to really need you.
-Since you are a giving soul *which is why they targeted you to begin with*, a narcissist pretends that they need you back because they are in trouble.
+Since you are a giving soul *which is why they targeted you, to begin with*, a narcissist pretends that they need you back because they are in trouble.

 Knowing you are the type of person who can’t not step in to aid someone who needs them, regardless of how you feel about them, they do whatever they can to get to you, including faking scenarios like a sudden or dramatic illness to lure you back.

-To a narcissist, there isn’t anything too far reaching or out of bounds to get you back in their adoration net.
-Either covertly or overtly they do anything in their power to suck you back in, just like a vacuum.
+To a narcissist, there isn’t anything too far-reaching or out of bounds to get you back in their adoration net.
+Either covertly or overtly, they do anything in their power to hoover and suck you back in, just like a vacuum.
 So they once again feed off of you to make themselves feel fulfilled.
 [Read: Am I in an abusive relationship?
 17 sure signs to watch out for]

-[Read: Controlling people: 14 common traits and ways to deal with them]
+[Read: Controlling people – The most common traits and ways to deal with them]

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.